FinalAngel/classjs-plugins/docs/src/cl.carousel.rst

-duration           300          the jquery duration speed for all animations. move               'auto'       either ``single`` to move one element at a time or ``auto`` to move all visible elements. momentum           true         enables ``next`` and ``previous`` to jump to the end or beginning when reaching their bounds. lang               object       the available language configurations.
+duration           300          the jquery duration speed for all animations. move               'auto'       either ``single`` to move one element at a time or ``auto`` to move all visible elements. momentum           true         enables ``next`` and ``previous`` to jump to the end or beginning when reaching their bounds. cls                object       the available css class getters and setters.
 ==============     ========     ===========